MakChan/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects

-> Collection of projects made as a part of curriculum of freeCodeCamp courses
+> Collection of projects made as a part of curriculum of FreeCodeCamp courses

 ### Random Quote Machine

-Makes AJAX requests to gather random quotes from APIs.
+Makes AJAX requests to gather random quotes from APIs and displays them.

 ### Local Weather

-Gathers the current location and makes AJAX requests to gather weather information from APIs.
+Captures the current location and makes AJAX requests to gather weather information from APIs.

 ### Wikipedia Viewer